 My nerves have gone to the pack.
 I’m afraid I’m in for a breakdown if they get worse.

 Wound improving.
 Awarded Military Cross

 Valuable work or foolish acts?

-It includes mention of 4 enemy aircraft as having been shot down during his 1st month at the front, and
+The citation mentions four enemy aircraft as having been shot down during his first month at the front.
+It also cites:

-In Nov.
-1917 Lieut.
-C.K.S. was invited to Buckingham Palace to meet the King.
-After George V had pinned an M.C. onto his chest, Smithy took a step back, and - somewhat embarrassingly - got tangled up in his crutches and ended in a heap on the floor.
-Always the jester, he later would joke that he had been given the award for "various acts of foolishness."
+In November he was invited to Buckingham Palace.
+After George V had pinned an M.C. onto his chest, Smithy following protocol, took a step back.
+Somewhat embarrassingly, he got tangled up in his crutches and ended up in a heap on the floor.
+He later would joke that he had been given the award for various acts of foolishness30

 I managed to shoot down a few "Huns", as we called them in those good old days, and I managed to get wounded and shot down myself.
 It was service all right, though I doubt whether it was very distinguished, all the time we were youngsters learning a lot.
 We were imbibing an immense store of flying experience and technical knowledge, and we were learning something to my mind is far more valuable- the capacity to look after yourself, the instinct to do or to die, the desire for action, without of thought of the risks and dangers.

-I expect it was just youth living off its nerves.30
+I expect it was just youth living off its nerves.31

-In 1918 Smithy returned to Sydney on sick leave, and in his interview for the Sydney Morning Herald, March 6 sounded upbeat for the media
+In early 1918 Smithy returned to Sydney on sick leave.
+In an interview for the Sydney Morning Herald he sounded his usual upbeat self:

 Recommended reading / Bibliography